A Master Class with

 35 Church Street

 This Master Class is a Fundraising Event.
 NEPTA is pleased to present this Master class as a benefit for teacher educational enrichment.
 Donations are welcome!
 Your donation will go toward NEPTA Susan B. Demb Teacher Enrichment Grants.
-You may make a donation here or, mail a check made out to NEPTA to our treasurer, Janice Spillane (18 Mill Street, North Reading MA 01864), or make a cash donation at the Master Class meeting.
+You may make a donation here or, mail a check made out to NEPTA to our treasurer, Shizue Sano, (3 Celia Circle, Methuen MA 01844), or make a cash donation at the Master Class meeting.

 Questions about the Teachers’ Masterclass?
 Email here.